chenjiahan/vodal/README.md

-# vodal
+# Vodal
-Modal with animations, bulit with Vue2
+A vue modal with animations.